Semesse/flowp/site/docs/tutorial/semaphore/api.md

 get isEmpty(): boolean
 ```

 Check if the semaphore has not yet give out any permits.
+Always return `true` if `permits = 0`

 ## Methods